AI Candidate Scoring Explained: How Match Scores Actually Work

 - 45% on location match

 Explainability turns scoring from a guessing game into a decision support tool.
+It also makes bias visible in ways that black-box scoring hides.

 How KineticRecruiter's Scoring Works